r-fukutoku/CS_Data_Visualization/index.md

 ![final_hexbin_2001-2020](https://user-images.githubusercontent.com/98488324/166256817-0d818d1d-c91b-4667-8996-cef63c50eda8.png)

 #### <ins>Findings:</ins>
-The hexbin plot allowed us to have an effective visualization for the analysis of the corlleration between popularity and vote average.
+The hexbin plot allowed us to have an effective visualization for the analysis of the correlation between popularity and vote average.
 I created the same structured plots for seven two-decade span subset data to analyze the trends of population and vote average over time.
 I found a trend that appears in all charts with the movies over 140 years, which is that the areas of high density are around the vote average of 5 to 8 and the popularity range of -1 to 1 in log10.
 This is interpreted as a tendency that the mojority of movies share similar range of vote average and popularity which do not change over 140 years.
 I picked two plots, 1941-1960 and 2001-2020, as they indicate the trend well.

+-Instead of stating logged values, state the actual values and comment on how they appear in the figures.
+Be more specific in your discussion of what the figures show.
+Also consider when you do this how many movies you see in the various groupings.
+What do I expect?

+-Explain in more detail why you chose to highlight the two time periods that you did.

 ### Strip Plots of Vote Count vs Vote Average & Vote Count vs Popularity in 1941-1960: